 Steve is a graduate of the master's program in Real Estate at the University of Wisconsin, Madison, and received his undergraduate degree in Economics from Tufts University, Boston.
 He is married to Karen E. Leaffer, an attorney who specializes in nonprofit and foundation law.
-They have three children, Jacob, Joshua and Katherine and live in Cherry Hills Village, Colorado.
+They have three children, Jacob, Joshua, and Katherine and live in Cherry Hills Village, Colorado.
 Steve is a practicing Jew, and Karen is a practicing Catholic, and both are forever grateful to JYW for helping them bridge their respective faith traditions.

 The Leaffers are major supporters of the CU Center for Women’s Health Research, for which they provided seed funding and endowed a research prize in honor of their daughter, Jacqueline Marie, who passed away during infancy.
-The Center works to improve the health of women by performing research, training scientists and educating the public in understudied areas women’s health (notably cardiovascular disease and diabetes).
+The Center works to improve the health of women by performing research, training scientists, and educating the public in understudied areas women’s health (notably cardiovascular disease and diabetes).

 He sincerely enjoys helping organizations realize their full potential and prosperity in good and bad economic environments.
-He has worked at Deloitte Consulting, formerly Touche Ross & Co, and Hein & Associates.
+He has also worked at Deloitte Consulting, formerly Touche Ross & Co, and Hein & Associates.

-John joined the JYW board to help build a bigger inclusive tent to welcome all Jews and their families wherever they are in their spiritual journey in life.
+John joined the JYW Board to help build a bigger inclusive tent to welcome all Jews and their families wherever they are in their spiritual journey in life.

-Mr. Weil serves as the regional Executive Director of College Summit, a national leader in increasing the college enrollment and persistence of low-income high school students.
+Ken Weil serves as the regional Executive Director of College Summit, a national leader in increasing the college enrollment and persistence of low-income high school students.
 In this capacity he is responsible for overall management, development, and implementation of a growth strategy.

-Previously he served as Governor Ritter’s Deputy Chief of Staff for Policy and Initiatives where he was responsible for developing and implementing the Governor’s Colorado Promise agenda.
-Before joining the Ritter administration, he served as Chair of the Ritter for Governor Campaign where he led policy development and Chaired the Finance Committee.
+Previously he served as Governor Ritter’s Deputy Chief of Staff for Policy and Initiatives, where he was responsible for developing and implementing the Governor’s Colorado Promise agenda.
+Before joining the Ritter administration, he served as Chair of the Ritter for Governor Campaign, where he led policy development and Chaired the Finance Committee.

-Previously he was the founder and President of Rose Biomedical Research and Rose Biomedical Development Corporation.
+Previously he was the Founder and President of Rose Biomedical Research and Rose Biomedical Development Corporation.
 The Rose companies created partnerships to develop, test, and commercialize early-stage medical technologies.
 Before his years in health care and medical product R&D, he served as a policy advisor to former Governor Richard Lamm.

-Mr. Weil received a B.Ph. from Miami University and a MPA from George Washington University.
+Mr. Weil received a B.Ph. from Miami University and a M.P.A. from George Washington University.